SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

   - Travel Time + Estimated Wait Time: Transparency on how long the journey and waiting might take.

 4. Streamlined On-Site Process:
- - Upon arrival at the site, the patient shows their ticket, which can be scanned or manually referred to by staff.
+ - Upon arrival at the site, the patient shows their ticket, which can be referred to by staff.
- - The patient’s details, already entered through the app, are automatically loaded into the hospital’s system.
+ - The patient’s details, already entered through the web app, are automatically loaded into the hospital’s system by simply scanning the QR code on the ticket.
  - This allows for seamless registration and ensures the patient receives timely and appropriate care.

 <b><p>This is a sample ticket that will be generated on the website for the patient.
 The ticket includes a QR Code that can be scanned upon arrival at the site.
 Once scanned, the patient’s details—such as age, medical history, allergies, and current symptoms—are automatically loaded into the system, allowing staff to provide appropriate treatment promptly.</b></p>